-TUITION AND FEE DISCLOSURE Effective Fall Semester 2016
+TUITION AND FEE DISCLOSURE Effective Fall Semester 2017

 Keiser University desires to eliminate possible areas of misunderstanding before students begin class.
 This allows the University to devote future efforts to support our students' education.
-At

-Keiser University tuition and fees are charged to the student by the semester.
+At Keiser University tuition and fees are charged to the student by the semester.
 Each semester is 16 weeks.
-Keiser University students are not charged by the course or by credit hours.
+Keiser University students are charged by the semester for the scheduled credit hours.
 University student tuition and fees are subject to annual review and modification.
+Proration of charges due to withdrawal are explained in the University catalog.